What is development really worth to a community?

 Economic impact analysis

-Traditional economic impact analysis using IMPLAN, the most powerful input-output model available.
-With decades of experience — including multi-regional input-output (MRIO) analysis across all 3,440 U.S. counties — we isolate the indirect and induced impacts on a community, even when the direct impact occurs elsewhere.
+Within Georgia, we use our own, proprietary, Georgia specific I-O model.
+Outside Georgia, we use IMPLAN.
+With decades of experience — including multi-regional input-output (MRIO) analysis — we isolate the indirect and induced impacts on a community, even when the direct impact occurs elsewhere.

 03